 - For basic meringue (more fragile and loses volume if not served right away), add the sugar and vanilla once stiff peaks are reached.
 Whip only until blended as over-whipping will deflate the meringue.
 Top with the meringue and toast with a kitchen torch, or place under the broiler for 1-3 minutes taking care not to burn it which happens quickly.
 Serve immediately.

 - For stable meringue (keeps its volume and looks great for days), place the sugar, water and agar agar into a medium sized pot over medium-high heat.
 Bring to a boil, then reduce the heat to a simmer taking care not to boil it over.
 Using a candy thermometer, bring the mixture to hard-ball stage or 245-250ºF, brushing the sides of the pot occasionally with a very clean pastry brush dipped in water to prevent crystals from forming.
 Once hard-ball stage is reached, add in the vanilla extract taking care not to get burned as the mixture will sputter.
 With the stand-mixer running, carefully pour the hot agar syrup into the whipped aquafaba.
 Whip until blended.
+If the meringue loses volume and seems a bit soupy, put it in the fridge for 10-15 minutes to cool and then beat again.
 Top the chilled cheesecake with the meringue and toast with a kitchen torch, or place under the broiler for 1-3 minutes taking care not to burn it which happens quickly.
 Chill for 10 minutes and serve.
 Keep refrigerated.